Home > Health & Wellness > Health Library > Childhood Liver Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 After childhood liver cancer has been diagnosed, tests are done to find out if cancer cells have spread within the liver or to other parts of the body.

-There are two staging systems for childhood liver cancer.
+There are two grouping systems for childhood liver cancer.

 Liver PRETEXT I. Cancer is found in one section of the liver.
 Three sections of the liver that are next to each other do not have cancer in them.

-In stage 1, the cancer is found in one section of the liver.
+In group I, the cancer is found in one section of the liver.
 Three sections of the liver that are next to each other do not have cancer in them.

 Liver PRETEXT II.
 Cancer is found in one or two sections of the liver.
 Two sections of the liver that are next to each other do not have cancer in them.

-In stage 2, cancer is found in one or two sections of the liver.
+In group II, cancer is found in one or two sections of the liver.
 Two sections of the liver that are next to each other do not have cancer in them.

 Liver PRETEXT III.
 Cancer is found in three sections of the liver and one section does not have cancer, or cancer is found in two sections of the liver and two sections that are not next to each other do not have cancer in them.